LedStarr/Transcribed_Music_Data_Generator/README.md

 # Transcribed Music Data Generator

-This Script is intended to help Musicologists and everybody else to generate randomly generated *MIDI* and *WAV Files*.
+This Script is intended to help Musicologists to generate randomly generated *MIDI* and *WAV Files*.

 First it will generate a *MIDI File* and then synthesizes a *WAV File* from it.
 Theses Files will be stored inside a *CSV* or a Train and Test *CSV* afterwards and stores the relative paths